Can I Donate Blood if I’m a Cancer Survivor?

 - You have ever had Kaposi’s sarcoma

-- blood collection centers may have slightly different standards for allowing cancer survivors to donate.
-For example, the American Red Cross allows most people who have had cancer to donate if the cancer was treated at least 1 to 5 years ago and the cancer has not come back.
+Different blood collection centers may have slightly different standards for allowing cancer survivors to donate.
+For example, the American Red Cross allows most people who have had cancer to donate if the cancer was treated at least 1 year ago and the cancer has not come back.
 (The time can vary at different blood centers.)

-- donors whose cancers had not spread and required no further treatment besides surgery to remove the cancer have little chance of cancer cells getting into the bloodstream.
-These low-risk donors may need to wait only until they’ve healed from their surgery and feel well again to donate blood.
+Potential donors whose cancers had not spread (in situ cancers) and required no further treatment besides surgery to remove the cancer may need to wait only until they’ve healed from their surgery and feel well again to donate blood.

 Some cancer survivors may find these precautions frustrating.
 They may be eager to donate blood to help others with cancer, just as they were helped by transfusions during their treatment.
 Everyone should remember, though, that the most important goal in blood banking is to ensure the safety of the blood supply and to protect those who get the transfusions.